 Personally, I think the demonstration is a lot of waiting around for pomp and circumstance!
 Don’t get me wrong, many aspects of the ceremony (such as the music) are beautiful and interesting and while I certainly appreciate its nod to tradition, the area becomes overcrowded!

 Unless you get there super early, you’re bound to get an obstructed view and be pushed and shoved out of the way by fellow spectators – something which all but takes away from the experience.

-As a horse lover however, I do thoroughly enjoy walking through the stone archway of the impressive grade I listed Horse Guards building and seeing the beautifully groomed, and all together majestic Queens Horses on duty!
+As a horse lover, however, I do thoroughly enjoy walking through the stone archway of the impressive grade I listed Horse Guards building and seeing the beautifully groomed, and altogether majestic Queens Horses on duty!
 It truly amazes me how they stand so perfectly still despite all the distractions of modern London… Plus, its a great spot for a photo!